 Have your towels become stiff and scratchy?
 Don't throw them away just yet.
 Hard water and fabric softeners can diminish softness, but after following a few of these tips, your towels will be fluffy, soft, and even more absorbent than they were before.

-Use vinegar.
 Vinegar removes almost any kind of buildup.
 Using about 1 cup of white vinegar with a little bit of detergent will pull out the chemical buildup and hard water stuck in the fibers of your towels.
 This will help the fibers fluff up and feel softer against your skin.
 It will also help bring back the absorbent quality of your towels.

-Wash fewer towels in each laundry load.
 Trying to wash and dry too many towels at once will not only hurt your machines, but it also interferes with the dryer's ability to dry your towels properly.
 A huge load of towels won't allow the air in the dryer to fluff up the fabric.
 The towels packed together in the dryer will mat down towel fibers and cause your towels to come out stiff instead of fluffy.

-Use less detergent.
 As you use less detergent, you'll find that the rinse cycle will wash out all of the detergent that could potentially create residue on your towels.
 You may also want to try letting your detergent dissolve in the washer before you add your towels.
-You can do this by starting the washer with only the detergent inside, letting the wash cycle begin and then adding the towels after you hear the washer blades begin to rotate.
+You can do this by starting the washer with only the detergent inside, letting the wash cycle begin, and then adding the towels after you hear the washer blades begin to rotate.
 Giving the detergent this extra time to dissolve will minimize buildup.